salesforce/lwc/docs/element.md

 ## getBoundingClientRect()

 The returned value is a DOMRect object which is the union of the rectangles returned by getClientRects() for the HOST element, i.e., the CSS border-boxes associated with the element.
-This object is computed everytime you call this API.
+This object is computed every time you call this API.

 Official Documentation: https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect